Skip to Main Content

 The Errors That Quietly Drain the Cost-Base Saving

-• Budgeting against a phantom rebate after a vendor or commission representative implies one exists
+• Budget work against a phantom rebates after a vendor or commission representative implies one exists

-• Engaging the Indonesian production services company too late, after key contracts are signed in foreign currency
+• Engaging the Indonesian production services firm too late, after key contracts are signed in foreign currency

 • Underestimating the multi-agency permit stack — police, military, BKSDA for parks, RT/RW village heads — and the lead time it adds

-• Booking a shoot during monsoon season (November–March) without weather contingency days for outdoor work
+• Booking a shoot during monsoon season (November–March) without weather backup days for outdoor work

 • Ignoring cultural and religious sensitivity calendars — Ramadan, Nyepi (Bali Day of Silence), regional ceremonies — that close locations or crews